 You can spot a guide with a white and orange umbrella for walking tours, which start at multiple times of the day.
 The tour lasts for about 2 hours and will help you uncover the history of Amsterdam, introduce you to the coffee shops, and includes a tasting of the famous Dutch cheese.

-You will walk through the narrow alleys of Amsterdam city centre and the popular areas of Begijnhof and Red Light District.
+You will walk through the narrow alleys of Amsterdam city centre and the popular areas of Begijnhof and the Red Light District.

 Red Light District